LongefayGuinand-Mael/Geo-Learn/README.md

 # GeoLearn

-This is a school project.
+This is a Master-2 school project (ESME Sudria school, major in Embedded Systems).

 ## Goal